ADD CONDITION

 Pregnancy Use

-If you are pregnant or planning to become pregnant, it’s always best to consult with your healthcare provider before using any medication or product to ensure it’s safe for you and your baby.
+As always, it's important to consult with your healthcare provider before using any medication or product while pregnant to ensure it is safe for you and your baby.

 Lactation Use